Fox Kalomaski Timesheet Case Study

 “You always expect to over-service clients a bit,” says Jane Stevens, Head of Finance at the agency.

 Eventually, FKC decided to look for a dedicated agency timesheet system that would give them real-time visibility on how much jobs were costing them.
+It was also key that the selected system could be used with little to no training.
+As a busy agency, catering to many clients, they just didn't have time for a system that required days or even weeks of training.

 After searching online for a suitable system, three software developers were invited in to pitch.
 Straight away, according to Ms Stevens, it was clear that Tempora had the attributes they were looking for.
+It was also immediately clear that Tempora was built with agencies in mind from it's core functionalities.

 “Like lots of creative agencies,” she explains, “we have people working on Macs as well as PCs.
 Not only could Tempora work across both platforms, but it was by far the easiest to use.”